mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/features/mythic-skyrim-bugfixes.md

 TreeLODReferenceCaching                 | SSE Engine Fixes           | Requires FormCaching.
 Fixes the very slow Tree LOD function that causes framerate drops most noticeable in Riften.
 Similar to SSE Fixes.
 WaterflowAnimation                      | SSE Engine Fixes           | Decouples water flow animation from in-game timescale, so that decreasing/increasing your timescale doesnt mess with the water animation speed.
 EnableAchievementsWIthMods              | SSE Engine Fixes           | Enables achievements when you have mods installed.
+Queued Ref Crash                        | powerofthree's Tweaks      | Fixes crash with faulty ref loading.
+This may be caused by mods such as Windhelm Bridge Tweaks.
+Map Marker Placement                    | powerofthree's Tweaks      | Allows placing map markers near fast travel destinations when fast travel is disabled.
+Enable 'Can't Be Taken Book' Flag       | powerofthree's Tweaks      | Restores 'Can't be taken' book flag functionality.
+Books can be read but not taken into inventory, if this flag is enabled in book records.
+Projectile Range Fix                    | powerofthree's Tweaks      | Adjusts range of projectile fired while moving to maintain consistent lifetime.
+This is a working implementation of the LE fix found here.
+CombatToNormal Dialogue Fix             | powerofthree's Tweaks      | Fixes bug where LostToNormal dialogue triggers in place of CombatToNormal, ie. combat ends and NPCs say "must have scared them off".
+Cast Added Spells on Load               | powerofthree's Tweaks      | Fixes issue where added spells are dispelled and not reapplied on NPCs upon loading.
+Cast No Death Dispel Spells on Load     | powerofthree's Tweaks      | No-death-dispel flagged spells are reapplied on dead NPCs upon loading.
+IsFurnitureAnimType Fix                 | powerofthree's Tweaks      | Patches IsFurnitureAnimType condition function so it works on furniture references (previously, it only worked on actors currently using said furniture).
+Light Attach Crash                      | powerofthree's Tweaks      | Fixes crash when lights (torches, magelight, quicklight, etc) get attached to unloaded actors.
+No Conjuration Spell Absorb             | powerofthree's Tweaks      | Adds NoAbsorb flag to all conjuration spells missing this flag.
+GetEquipped Fix                         | powerofthree's Tweaks      | Patches GetEquipped console/condition function so it works with left hand equipped items.
+EffectShader Z-Buffer Fix               | powerofthree's Tweaks      | Fixes effectshader z-buffer rendering so particles can show through objects (for non detect-life shaders).
+ToggleCollision Fix                     | powerofthree's Tweaks      | Patches ToggleCollision console command to toggle object collision for selected console references.
+Load EditorIDs                          | powerofthree's Tweaks      | Loads editorIDs for skipped forms.
+EditorIDs can now be used in console commands (player.placeatme dlc1serana).
+Required for future SPID versions.

 <div class="datatable-end"></div>